How to Write a Winning Graduate School Personal Statement

 Strong narrative

-Stories leave a lasting impact, and your personal statement should too.
+Stories leave a lasting impact, and so should your personal statement.
 Write your journey to grad school as a narrative with a beginning, middle, and end.
 The beginning could be that after you got your bachelor’s degree you got a job working in the sales department of a publishing house.
 The middle might cover how you soon discovered you wanted to move into an editorial role and learned that getting an MFA would qualify you.
 The end would be the outcome of getting your MFA: joining the editorial team and deepening your connection to the publishing industry.

 Clear goals